 What is the legal gambling age in Michigan?

-Residents must be 18 to purchase lottery tickets or go to tribal casinos, and 21 to go to Greektown, MGM, or Motor City casinos in Detroit.
+Residents must be 18 to purchase lottery tickets or go to tribal casinos, and 21 to go commercial casinos or bet on sports.

 Are offshore sportsbooks legal in Michigan?